streamanalyze/sa.documentation/source/amosql.html.md

 2.8 Data mining primitives
 --------------------------

-Amos II provides primitives for advanced analysis, aggregation, and visualizations of data collections.
+sa.amos provides primitives for advanced analysis, aggregation, and visualizations of data collections.
 This is useful for data mining applications, e.g. for clustering and identifying patterns in data collections.
 Primitives are provided for analyzing both unordered